Table of Contents

 We recommend using these restrictions.
 Remember that one of the security principles is to minimize the data collected and processed.

-Users – limited access to the account
+Users – limit access to the account

 The solution works well both in larger enterprises and in branched retail networks.